ebruck/radiotray-ng/README.md

 * Cross compile on Mac (via brew packages) using a very simple ncurses interface.
 * Full AppIndicator support
 * No groups within groups by design to keep the interface clean.
-* Volume up/down support using mouse wheel
+* Volume up/down support using mouse wheel (left/right can also be used)
 * Media key support

 ## Future: ##